 Research shows that smoking can lower your IQ by about 7 points.

 Young men who smoke are likely to have lower IQs than their non-smoking peers.

 A study published in 2010 found that the average IQ for a young, non-smoking male was about 101, while the average IQ of a young male who smoked was 94.

-Those who smoked more than a pack a day had IQs around 90.
-(35)
+Those who smoked more than a pack a day had IQs of around 90.

-Regularly not getting enough sleep undermines the long-term health and function of your brain.
+Regularly not getting enough sleep undermines the long-term health and function of the brain.